 In Caribbean cuisine, bodi is often sautéed with aromatic ingredients like garlic, onions, tomatoes, and spices, making it a key ingredient in vegetable-based dishes.
 Some common recipes are fry bodi, curry bodi, curry bodi and aloo and I have also personally used it to make fried rice.

-It is occasionally paired with various proteins like chicken, shrimp, and salted fish.
+It is also occasionally paired with various proteins like chicken(see stewed chicken and bodi recipe), and salted fish.

 Whether served alongside roti or dhal and rice, or as a healthy side dish, bodi is a versatile and nutritious vegetable that plays a prominent role in the everyday meals.